 Home > Regulatory Framework > Governmental Initiatives and Regulations > Green Public Procurement (GPP)

-In March 2010 the European Commission launched the Europe 2020 Strategy: a European strategy for smart, sustainable and inclusive growth.
-The strategy reinvigorates the GPP policy in Europe by encouraging wider use of green public procurement.
+In March 2010, the Commission launched the Europe 2020 Strategy: a European strategy for smart, sustainable and inclusive growth.
+The strategy reinvigorates the GPP policy in Europe by encouraging wider use of Green Public Procurement.

-Getting responsible chemicals management recognized throughout the entire supply chain is our key objective.
+Getting responsible chemicals management recognised throughout the entire supply chain of the chemical industry under a “proportionate framework”

 » Learn more about Regulatory Framework

-The 2011 Cefic European Facts & Figures provides an analysis of the latest competitive trends in the European chemicals industry.
+The 2017 Cefic European Facts & Figures provides an analysis of the latest competitive trends in the European chemical industry.

 » Learn more about Facts and Figures